chandramohanV/assignment-dependency-network-api/assignment.md

 - Documentation is provided in the [README.md](README.md) on how the API works, and **how to run it**.
 - Any information, (dummy)-data, files, and other assets that are needed to run this API, are provided in this repository.

-## Tips
+## Tips and remarks

-Here are some tips to get you going:

 - Think of what you're building as a real **Product**.
 Think of your end-users and what they want.
 In this case your end-users are developers, so provide them with an awesome developer-experience.
-- Choose a suitable datastructure for modeling the dependency network
+- Choose a suitable data structure for modeling the dependency network
 - Make a concious decision on what API architecture you use.
 There are many flavours, so choose what you think best: REST API (can be JSON or XML for example), SOAP, gRPC, ...
 - Design your API in an intuitive way, design it according to the best practices of the API technology you choose
 - There are many existing libraries/packages that can solved common problems for you.